-Once Human Resources (HR) approves the drug screening and background check, Volunteers will attend the Hospital Orientation Patient Experience Program, which will typically be on the third Tuesday of every month from 8am to 12pm.
+Once Human Resources (HR) approves the drug screening and background check, Volunteers will attend the Hospital Orientation Program, which will typically last 8 hours.
+New Hire Orientation needs to be completed within 90 days of their pre-employment drug screening.
+Volunteers who exceed the 90-day time frame will be ineligible to join the program or required to re-process (reprocessing will only be granted based on extenuating circumstances).
 The orientation is intended to provide an overview of the mission and values, as well as an understanding of the role and duty of a volunteer.